HomeLatest NewsStartupsDeftech startup Sisir Radar raises $7 million to build private SAR satellite

 Advertisement

-Radar-based Earth observation is seen as a sensitive but high-value segment, particularly as country seeks to reduce reliance on foreign data sources for defence and security-related applications.
+Radar-based Earth observation is seen as a sensitive but high-value segment, particularly as country seeks to reduce reliance on foreign data sources for and security-related applications.

-Sisir Radar said it has already won two government-backed iDEX challenges to develop specialised SAR satellites for the Indian Air Force and is working with defence and industrial partners to adapt its technology for multiple platforms, including spaceborne and airborne systems.
+Sisir Radar said it has already won two -backed iDEX challenges to develop specialised SAR satellites for the Indian Air Force and is working with defence and industrial partners to adapt its technology for multiple platforms, including spaceborne and airborne systems.

 Abhishek Nag, who heads early-stage venture capital at 360 ONE Asset, said space-based radar has become “core sovereignty infrastructure” for countries focused on border security and climate resilience.

-Shastra VC, which invested in the company at the seed stage, said it chose to increase its stake as Sisir Radar continued to demonstrate progress in translating complex radar engineering into deployable systems.
+Shastra VC, which invested in the company at the seed stage, said it chose to increase its stake as Sisir Radar continued to demonstrate in translating complex radar engineering into deployable systems.

 The startup said the new funding would allow it to move from prototype development to orbital deployment, expand research and development and scale its engineering team.
 It did not disclose a timeline for the satellite launch or its current valuation.